data-prep-kit/data-prep-kit/ADVANCED.md

 ![alt text](doc/Data-prep-kit-diagram.png)

+Below we discuss
+* Adding your own transform to the repository
+* Running transforms using the CLI
+* Scaling transform execution
+* Using HuggingFace data

 ### Add your own transform

 At the core of the framework, is a data processing library, that provides a systematic way to implement the data processing modules.
 The library is python-based and enables the application of "transforms" to a one or more input data files to produce one or more output data files.
 We use the popular [parquet](https://arrow.apache.org/docs/python/parquet.html) format to store the data (code or language).